Project Governance Structures

 What Project Governance Looks Like

-- There is a disciplined project management life cycle which includes defined points for approval.
+There is a disciplined project management life cycle that includes defined points for approval.
 These are points where the viability of the project is discussed and a decision is made as to whether to continue with the work or not.

 Project governance should fit seamlessly into your current organizational processes.
 In other words, don’t create a brand new financial management process when you already have one that works in other areas!
 Use what currently exists and tweak corporate processes to make them suitable to use in a project environment.